paulafernalia/refmanager/README.md

 **General description**

-Generate a bibtex file with based on pdf documents such as books and articles included in a directory.
+Generate a bibtex file with based on PDF documents such as books and articles included in a directory.

+**Motivation**
+Good PDF reader + script to generate bibtex entries automatically = I don't need Mendeley

 **How it works?**